 The next day, I got carried away shopping for school stuff.
-Aki only needs to bring snacks and a change of clothes for now, but I decided to get other things in advance, she’ll be needing them anyway.
+Aki only needed to bring snacks and a change of clothes, but I decided to get other things in advance, she’ll be needing them anyway.

-I also bought a new water bottle that’s made of stainless steel (we needed a smaller one than the personalized bottle she got from tita Anel one Christmas, and the cute glass bottle she got from Anton’s birthday already broke), a travel toothbrush set, a small foldable umbrella (not for now but for when the rainy season kicks in!) and a teddy nametag from Art Box.
-They have so much cute stuff.
+I also bought a new stainless steel water bottle, a travel toothbrush set, a small foldable umbrella (for when the rainy season kicks in!) and a teddy name tag from Art Box.
+They have tons of cute stuff.

 Summer School Day 1

 We were so early we decided to hang out in the car for a couple of minutes before finally going inside the school at 8:30.